TheIoTLearningInitiative/EmbeddedLinux/documentation/Objectives.md

 # Objectives

 - Create an Base Support Package based on Yocto Project
-- Develop a basic Linux Kernel module
+- Develop a Linux Kernel module